jundalisay/sp/content/en/social/economics/why-qe-failed.md

 ---
 title: "Why Quantitative Easing Failed"
+heading: "The Profit Motive Hijacked It"
-heading: "Keynes Liquidity Preference Mistake and Our Alternative GR Model"
+# Keynes Liquidity Preference Mistake and Our Alternative GR Model"
 date: 2020-09-24
-a: "Keynes"
+a: "John Maynard Keynes"
 c: "firebrick"
 description: "QE failed because profit maximization prevents money from going to not-so-profitable activities and employment even if it would energize the economy"
 writer: